liupfskygre/metagenomics-workshop-1/source/reads-qc/qtrim.rst

 Trimming adapter sequence
 =========================
 To remove adapter sequences from your reads you can use `cutadapt <https://github.com/marcelm/cutadapt/>`_.
 This is a crucial step to guarantee the quality of your assembly, but we'll skip that in this workshop.
+Cutadapt can also remove low-quality bases at the 3'-end of a read, reads containing too many N-bases along their length, and more.